Financial Misinformation Detection

 The task leverages the FIN-FACT [5] dataset, a comprehensive collection of financial claims categorized into areas like Income, Finance, Economy, Budget, Taxes, and Debt.
 The claim label categorizes claims as 'True', 'False', and 'NEI (Not Enough Information)'.
 The dataset contains the following information.

 NOTE: Participants need to predict labels and generate explanations (evidence) simultaneously based on a single model using other information in the data.
 The blind test set will not include label and evidence columns.
 Closed-source LLMs (e.g. chatgpt, gpt4) can also be used.
 However, it is necessary to provide hyperparameters (especially the seed) and the required scripts to ensure reproducibility.
+Evidence consists of sentences that are supported by some form of proof.
+Evidence can be part of the justification.
+Participants cannot copy the justification directly or prompt the LLM in a similar manner to generate the explanations (evidence).

 Data Examples: